eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 Servers have been configured with [noatime](https://www.howtoforge.com/reducing-disk-io-by-mounting-partitions-with-noatime) and [no swap](https://www.geeksforgeeks.org/how-to-permanently-disable-swap-in-linux/) to improve available IOPS.

-A note on Contabo: Stability of their service [is questionable](https://www.reddit.com/r/ethstaker/comments/l5d69l/if_youre_struggling_with_contabo/).

 | Name                 | RAM    | SSD Size | CPU        | r/w IOPS | r/w latency | Notes |
 |----------------------|--------|----------|------------|------|-------|--------|